 We’ll discover Antarctica’s wildlife, as we spot seals, penguin colonies, and go whale watching against backdrops of staggering natural beauty.
 And, we’ll join the ship’s Expedition Team as they deliver lectures and accompany landings, sharing their knowledge on glaciology, wildlife, climate change, and polar exploration.

-Don’t miss your opportunity to join Sisterhood Travels for this amazing cruise.
+Don’t miss your opportunity to join Sisterhood Travels for this amazing women only cruise trip.
 We promise you lots of fun, laughs, spectacular sightseeing, and most of all….the magic of Sisterhood!

 Our adventure begins with an early morning flight to Ushuaia, where we’ll meet our hybrid-powered expedition ship, MS Fridtjof Nansen, specially designed for sustainable cruising in polar waters.
 This bustling port is the capital of Argentina’s Tierra del Fuego province.
 Set against the magnificent backdrop of the Martial Glacier, Ushuaia vies for the title of the world’s southernmost city.
 After a briefing from your Expedition Team, you’ll have time to settle into your cabin and explore the comforts and amenities on board.
 Later, we’ll join together with our Expedition Team for a Welcome Dinner.